 We are a non-profit, tax-exempt organization formed in 1994 by area property owners and concerned individuals who were interested in maintaining traditional rural land uses while preserving the unique natural characteristics of the Baraboo Range.
 Today, our members are of diverse backgrounds, in many locations, all sharing the recognition of the range as a vital, unique place.

-The Baraboo Range Preservation Association is a land trust working to preserve and protect the qualities and culture of the Baraboo Range through promotion of ecologically responsible land use.
+Our Mission: The Baraboo Range Preservation Association is a land trust working to preserve and protect the qualities and culture of the Baraboo Range through promotion of ecologically responsible land use.

 We achieve our mission through:

 BRPA works with other groups with similar interests in the Baraboo Range, such as The Nature Conservancy and The Aldo Leopold Foundation.
 We also maintain affiliation with Gathering Waters, an alliance of Wisconsin's land trusts, the Land Trust Alliance, a national association of land trusts and allied organizations, and adjoining Wisconsin land trusts.